szaimen/Nextcloud-NAS-Guide/README.md

 - [ADATA SE800 black 1TB](https://geizhals.eu/adata-se800-schwarz-1tb-ase800-1tu32g2-cbk-a2102946.html) = ca. 130€
 - [Silicon Power Armor A85 1TB](https://geizhals.eu/silicon-power-armor-a85-1tb-sp010tbphda85s3s-a1358555.html?hloc=at&hloc=de&hloc=eu&hloc=pl&hloc=uk) x2 = ca. 55€ x2 = ca. 110€

 ## Are there any preparations necessary before you can start?
 Yes, please make sure that you have all necessary Hardware requirements and please connect all necessary parts before continuing.
-And please don't forget the USB-stick!
+And please don't forget the USB-stick, -mouse, -keyboard and HDMI-display!

 **For Intel NUC's, you need to put one SSD and one RAM latch into the device before continuing**